Texas Hold'em Poker

 ..........................................................................................................................................................

-Table of values of probability that at least one opponent will make a (SSSSS) flush formation by river
+Table of values for the probability of at least one opponent achieving a flush (SSSSS)

 s''=0